 The General Manager shall determine the type of assessment, authorize the preparation of all assessments and may call upon qualified persons or companies to prepare and/or grade assessments and participate in oral interview panels.
-The Administrative Services Supervisor and/or Department Manager will review all questions whether for a written or oral assessment before they are given to ensure legality and conformance with District policy.
+The Administrative Services Manager will review all questions whether for a written or oral assessment before they are given to ensure legality and conformance with District policy.